schmiatz/agave/docs/src/operations/guides/validator-failover.md

 ```

 ### Transition Preparation Checklist
-At this point on both validators you should have:
+At this point, you should have completed the following on each validator:
-* Generated unstaked identities
+* Generated an unstaked identity
-* Updated your validator startup scripts
+* Updated your validator startup script
-* Created symbolic links to point to respective identities
+* Created a symbolic link to point to the respective identity file

 If you have done this - great!
 You're ready to transition!